lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 A rede então passa a saída desta camada "fixa" através de uma camada totalmente conectada.

-Note that before returning the output, our model did something unusual.
-We ran a while-loop, testing
-on the condition its $L_1$ norm is larger than $1$, and dividing our output vector by $2$ until it satisfied the condition.
-Finally, we returned the sum of the entries in `X`.
-To our knowledge, no standard neural network performs this operation.
-Note that this particular operation may not be useful in any real-world task.
-Our point is only to show you how to integrate arbitrary code into the flow of your neural network computations.

 Observe que antes de retornar a saída, nosso modelo fez algo incomum.
 Executamos um *loop while*, testando